 - Driving under the influence of drugs.

 Alabama does not issue a hardship or work/school license if your license has been suspended or revoked.
-If you believe your license has been suspended due to one of the reasons listed above it is advisable to speak with a Traffic Ticket Attorney or DUI Attorney.
+If you believe your license has been suspended due to one of the reasons listed above it is advisable to speak with a Traffic Ticket Attorney

 WHAT TO DO IF YOUR ALABAMA DRIVER'S LICENSE IS SUSPENDED